Hacker News

 So, that's great for vaccine production.
 Not so great for other diseases.
 Cystic fibrosis, for example, the body fails to make one specific protein.
 We (probably) can't just program it to produce that protein, because it would also train the immune system to target that protein.
 The best non-vaccine targets are probably cancer, where you want to get the immune system revved up against a tumor.

-5 minutes ago by JPLeRouzic
+4 years ago by JPLeRouzic

 > We (probably) can't just program it to produce that protein, because it would also train the immune system to target that protein.